BrandonTang89/Suboptimal-Grouping/README.md

 As such, <b>this algorithm aims to divide N people into groups of at most X people such that the overall comfort level is the relatively high while ensuring that the program runs in a reasonable amount of time.</b>
 <br><br>
-This algorithm has a time complexity of O(N^2 * 2^X) and a space complexity of O(N^2).<br>
+This algorithm has a time complexity of O(N^2 * 2^B) and a space complexity of O(N^2).<br>
 <ul>
-  <li>Where N is the number of guests and X is a factor determined by the algorithm such that about 100 million operations are done (less than 10 seconds on a 2018 CPU). </li>
+  <li>Where N is the number of guests and B is a factor determined by the algorithm such that about 100 million operations are done (less than 10 seconds on a 2018 CPU). </li>
-  <li>The higher X is, the more optimal the output, but also the more it takes.</li>
+  <li>The higher B is, the more optimal the output, but also the more time it takes.</li>
   </ul>
 This algorithm is suitable for <b>N < 10000.</b> due to space and time constraints.<br> <i>Note: N >= 10000 will cause a buffer overflow crash.</i><br>